steffahn/mutcursor/README.md

 #### Internal enum for multiple-type support at runtime

 For ultimate flexibility, we would want all the references to be stored by the stack as in an enum over the possible reference types.
 However, if ther user provided an enum as a type parameter to a cursor type, the result result would be double-indirection.
 Therefore the enum behavior would need to be internal to the MutCursor.
 Deriving a MutCursor from a user's enum type feels like a friendly way to define the types a cursor type is capable of storing.

+## Acknowledgements

+[Frank Steffahn](https://github.com/steffahn) identified soundness issues and potential improvements in prior versions of this crate.